i-ankit25/Library_automation/README.md

 4.Automated Fine Calculation after return of Book 5.Account Restoration in case of Password loss through Email

-Before Execution,Please Update Email and Password in views.py and settings.py for proper functioning of Email services.Also ,ensure that the Admin's/Superuser's GMAIl ID or the Sender's Gmail Id "allows access to less secure apps".One can do the same from the Gmail Account Settings.After proper installation of annaconda,python libraries like opencv2,pyzbar,django etc need to be installed.Preferred editor-Pycharm by jetbarins.
+Before Execution,Please Update Email and Password in views.py and settings.py for proper functioning of Email services.Also ,ensure that the Admin's/Superuser's GMAIl ID or the Sender's Gmail Id "allows access to less secure apps".One can do the same from the Gmail Account Settings.After proper installation of annaconda,python libraries like opencv2,pyzbar,django etc need to be installed.Preferred editor-Pycharm by jetbarins.Open the 'libraryw' repository obtained after unzipping the cloned repository in editor and run the 'python manage.py runserver 'command in terminal.

                                                    THANK YOU!!!